-About the Woodrow Wilson Foundation - cornell mba
+About the Woodrow Wilson Foundation - woodrow wilson fellowship foundation

 Personal information is collected from those visitors who choose to apply for fellowships or other programs administered by Woodrow Wilson, who submit updates for records already maintained by Woodrow Wilson, or who provide their email addresses for information and follow-up.

 Those visitors who choose to apply for fellowships or submit updates to records may be asked for their mailing addresses, telephone numbers, email addresses, Social Security Numbers, and other contact information.
 These data are used to create individually keyed database records for fellowship competitions and Fellows’ information, and, on occasion, to describe (without personal attribution) the nature and breadth of applicant pools for given fellowship competitions.
 In addition, individuals who choose to make financial contributions to the Woodrow Wilson National Fellowship Foundation may voluntarily enter credit card numbers and related information on this Web site.